lunazrivera/burger/README.md

 This application is a simple full stack application with a front end implemented with HTML/CSS and the backend implemented with Node.js and Express.
 HTML templating is done with the help of Handlebars.

 The user may enter any burger name to add it to the menu.
 This also adds the new burger entry into the MySQL database.
 The initial burger entry is added as *available* on the menu and placed on the left side of the screen.
-The user may then eat any burger by clicking on it, which moves it into the adjacent column and updates its status accordingly in the database.
+The user may eat any burger by clicking on the eat it! button, which moves it into the right column and updates its status in the database.

 ## Demo

-The demo of the burger eating application can be found [here]().
+To see the demo of this application click [here](https://eattheburger10.herokuapp.com/).

 ## Installation